MMIV-ML/ELMED219-2021/setup.md

 ## Install and test the course environment

-After you have successfully installed Anaconda, go through the following steps (if you are using Windows, be at the "Anaconda Prompt").
+After you have successfully installed Anaconda, go through the following steps (if you are using Windows, use the "Anaconda Prompt").

 ### Install Git:
 ```bash